MikeRixWolfe/Gary/docs/Configuration.md

 ## Examples ##

-A single skybot instance can have multiple connections and multiple channels:
+A single Gary instance can have multiple connections and multiple channels:

 ```json
 {